-Men who pass the screening process are selected from the population aeneral of 'unmobilised' men in the community, many of whom at point will demonstrate patriarchal attitudes and behaviour and silent complicity towards the unjust treatment of women.
+Men who pass the screening process are selected from the population general 'unmobilised' men in the community, many of whom at point will demonstrate attitudes patriarchal and behaviour and silent complicity towards the unjust treatment of women.
 Focus, however, is put on men who show signs of being willing to break with that silent complicity, and who are already involved in other social issues in the community.
 Emphasis, too, is put on the selection of young men.